sheadscott/undefined/src/pages/jack-daniels/index.md

 ---
-title: "CK One Shock"
+title: "Jack Daniels"
 tagline: "Tiny tagline or explainer text, at least one sentence but a long one."
-img: "ck-one.png"
+img: "./jack-daniels.png"
-order: 2
+order: 1
 ---

 This is some really cool copy about a really cool project.